telerik/maui-docs/controls/datagrid/theming-and-styles/columns-styling.md

 ## FooterStyle

 `FooterStyle` defines the appearance of the column footer.
-The `DataGridColumnFooterStyle` exposes the following properties for styling its footer:
+The `DataGridColumnFooterStyle` exposes the following properties for styling:

 * `TextColor` and `BackgroundColor`&mdash;Define the colors of the text part/background respectively.
 * `BorderColor` and `BorderThickness`&mdash;Define the style of the border around the column footer.